Martinez-Gregorio-Hector/workflow_to_analysis_WES/README.md

 5_CNVkit.sh - Contains scripts to call somatic copy nucleótide variation (sCNV).

-To run this script we need the following files:

-a) files.bed - provided by the vendor or your genes that you are analyzing

-b) access-5k-mappable.hg19.bed - is in the folder of data in cnvkit (cnvkit > data > access-5k-mappable.hg19.bed)

-c) refFlat.txt - download in http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/refFlat.txt.gz

 6_MutationalSignature.rmd - Contains scripts to analyze mutational signature

 7_Heatmap.rmd - Contains scripts to plot variants and do heatmaps